Ginghamsburg Church: Campuses

-The South Campus houses The Ark, which is a practicum center for training events and is also the original Ginghamsburg Church building.
-The Discipleship Center, also located on the South Campus, served as the primary church building after the congregation had outgrown The Ark in the mid-1980s until the move to the Main Campus in 1994.
-It is now the headquarters for Ginghamsburg's New Path Outreach ministries, a 501(c)(3) non-profit that operates a food pantry, car, furniture, clothing, medical equipment, pet care ministries to those in need in surrounding communities, as well as the New Creation Counseling Center.
-The New Path car and furniture ministry barn, which houses the cars and furniture that the ministry distributes, is also located at the South Campus.
+The church's Main Campus sits on 127 acre of land just outside Tipp City.
+Hundreds of teenagers from the Dayton area visit The Avenue youth center weekly for spiritual classes as well as outreach events.

-The Fort McKinley Campus became part of Ginghamsburg Church in July 2008.
-Prior to July 2008, Fort McKinley was a separate United Methodist congregation, located in an economically-challenged Dayton neighborhood.
-The church had dwindled to approximately 40 people in attendance weekly before voting to merge with Ginghamsburg.
-The church now averages about 60 in weekly attendance and has an active community revitalization project known as Project Neighborhood.
-In March 2012 Ginghamsburg also started another urban campus, located in Trotwood, Ohio.
-However the campus is now closed.
+The Care Campus houses The Ark, which is the original Ginghamsburg Church building and is now a practicum center for training events.
+The Care Campus also serves as the operating headquarters of New Path Outreach Ministries and New Creation Counseling Center.

 Non-profit organizations

 Ginghamsburg Church houses four 501(c)(3) non-profit organizations founded by Ginghamsburg members.

-New Path Outreach operates nineteen separate community service ministries within the Dayton area, including two food pantries and car, furniture, clothing, medical equipment, pet care, rent/utility assistance, and other ministries.
+New Path Outreach operates nineteen separate community service ministries within the Dayton area, including two food pantries and car, furniture, clothing, medical equipment, pet care, rent/utility assistance, two stores and other ministries.
 New Path currently serves over 40,000 people in the Dayton area.
-New Path also operates two stores in the Dayton area.
-The first store, Anna's closet, located in nearby Troy sells gently-used clothes and home furnishings.
-The second store, The Gleaning Place, which is located in neighboring West Milton, sells home furnishings.
-Both stores are run entirely by unpaid servants and supported solely by donations with all revenue going to support ongoing New Path ministries.

 New Creation Counseling Center provides counseling to community members, regardless of their ability to pay.

-The Clubhouse (Dreambuilders) After-School Ministry has seven Dayton-area locations where more than 400 trained teenagers each year tutor, mentor, and play with at-risk children, providing safe and educational alternatives to children being home alone after school or during summer break.
+The Clubhouse (Dreambuilders) After-School Ministry has seven Dayton-area locations.
+Each year more than 400 trained teenagers tutor, mentor, and play with at-risk children.
 The Clubhouse program was awarded a Point of Light award from President George H. W. Bush and the Presidential Voluntary Action Award from President Bill Clinton, among other awards.
+Clubhouse is now an outreach ministry of New Path.

-Another non-profit, Web-Empowered Church, helps churches and parachurch organizations develop their websites, improve their online presence, and better utilize online resources by offering software help and consulting, as well as a number of classes, tutorials, and workshops.
+Web-Empowered Church, helps churches and parachurch organizations develop their websites, improve their online presence, and better utilize online resources by offering software help and consulting, as well as a number of classes, tutorials, and workshops.
 The non-profit was founded by Mark Stephenson, who was Director of CyberMinistry and Technology at Ginghamsburg from 1998 to 2010.